apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 Typical questions in this category that are best answered elsewhere are:

-- How do configure SSL for the web server?
+- How do I configure SSL for Apache Tomcat, Jetty, etc?
 - How do I pass variables from one flow to the next in Spring webflow?
 - How do I tune up a hazelcast cluster?
 - What is the recommended strategy for making MongoDb highly available?